You know, when I finally cracked the code to gluten-free baking and managed a spectacular gluten-free chocolate cake, I was so damn happy about it.

 - Move the batter to a jug that allows for easy pouring and evenly divide the batter between the 12 cupcake liners.

-- Place into the oven to bake for around 22-25 minutes or until a toothpick inserted into the center of a cupcake comes out clean.
+- Place into the oven to bake for 22-25 minutes or until a toothpick inserted into the center of a cupcake comes out clean.

 - As soon as your cupcakes are cooked, move them to a cooling rack to cool completely before frosting.